-EU-Asia relationships are somewhat different: "While the EU has combined pure interregionalism with forms of hybrid interregionalism, there is a growing preference for hybrid interregionalism.
-This may be explained in part by the difficulty of negotiating over very complex and politically contentious issues with disparate groups of countries.
-The EU has found that the difficulty of completing such negotiations, and the subsequent problems in implementation and compliance, make different forms of region-state treaties a more effective instrument for economic cooperation"

-(Farrell 2010).
-Hence, despite constant official declarations about the EU's preference for interregional relations, a closer empirical review reveals a complex pattern of intersecting, complementing and at times competing models of external relations (resulting in a mixture of bilateral, multilateral and interregional policies in a world with external and internal obstacles).
+EU-Asia collaboration is at least partly different in terms of the degree of institutionalisation as well as the nature of the issues covered.
+For instance, terrorism and WMD are greater concerns in Asia than in Africa and Latin America, whereas Africa is heavily affected by a large number of regional conflicts.
+But interregionalism in Asia is clearly affected by the fact that ASEAN is more or less the only viable regional organisation.
+But the EU is not necessarily advocating in favour if increased pure interregionalism.
+On the contrary, while in the past the EU has combined pure interregionalism with forms of hybrid interregionalism, there is today a growing preference for hybrid interregionalism and more flexible solutions.
+"This may be explained in part by the difficulty of negotiating over very complex and politically contentious issues with disparate groups of countries.
+The EU has found that the difficulty of completing such negotiations, and the subsequent problems in implementation and compliance, make different forms of region-state treaties a more effective instrument for economic cooperation" (Farrell 2010).
+Hence, despite the many official declarations about the EU's preference for interregional relations, a closer empirical review reveals a complex pattern of intersecting, complementing and at times competing models of external relations - resulting in a mixture of bilateral, multilateral and interregional policies in a world with external and internal obstacles.

-Our mapping exercise, as well as existing literature in this field of research, suggests that the EU's policy mix depends very much on who the counterpart is.
-We argue that this variation in interregional relations is linked to questions of relevance and power.
+Our previous research (Söderbaum and STålgren 2010), as well as existing literature in this field of research, suggests that the EU's policy mix depends very much on who the counterpart is.
+We argue that this variation in interregional relations is often linked to questions of relevance and power.
 The EU cannot deny the contemporary relevance and power of key East Asian states, which results in partnerships that are symmetric in nature.
 This contrasts sharply with the EU-Africa relationship, which, although officially designated as an equal partnership, for now at least clearly remains asymmetrical (CEC 2004: 9).
+Compared to the more flexible and pluralistic approach to Asia, the EU tend to emphasise the interregional and regional model much more strongly in the African context.
 A similar asymmetry, although not as one-sided, can also be detected in the EU's relationship with Latin America.
-If we are allowed - at the end of this study - to go beyond a mere descriptive "mapping" and make some analytical statements, this suggests that, while much of the EU's interregional relations are conducted under the pretext of mutual benefit, the distribution of these benefits appears to be a function of the power position of the EU relative to its counterparts.
-The stronger the counterpart (in terms of actorship), the more concessions are made by the EU.
+This suggests that, while much of the EU's interregional relations are conducted under the pretext of mutual benefit, the distribution of these benefits appears to be a function of the power position of the EU relative to its counterparts.
+That is, the stronger the counterpart (in terms of power and relevance), the more concessions are made by the EU.
 With weaker "partners", the EU seem to dictate far more of the conditions for interregional cooperation.
-The relatively stronger East Asian region benefits from access to European markets and the regional organisations are generally invited to participate in equal or symmetric partnerships with the EU.
-There is little conditionality attached to East Asian cooperation, which reflects the EU's response to an increasingly powerful region.
+The relatively stronger East Asian region benefits from access to European markets and Asian countries are generally invited to East Asian cooperation, which reflects the EU's response to an increasingly powerful region.
+Indeed, security issues, such as human rights are sensitive for many Asian countries and the EU has chosen to maintain a rather low profile on these issues instead of pressurising for political changes.
 However, the EU attaches economic, trade and political conditionalities in its dealings with Africa.
 The EU's dealings with Latin America appear to lie somewhere between these extremes.